 As our law firm works on your case, we will also focus on whether the evidence establishes that the owner or occupier had notice of the unreasonably dangerous condition.
 This is a contested issue in many Arizona premises liability claims.

 For example, let’s say an employee in a grocery store dropped a soda bottle that sprayed liquid onto the floor of an aisle, exposing visitors to the risk of a slip-and-fall.
 The store owner could be deemed to have notice of this unreasonably dangerous condition because the employee created it and actually knew of the condition.
 Let’s say a customer dropped the soda bottle.
-The store could be deemed to have notice if the puddle of spilled soda remained in the aisle for a significant period of time.
+The store could be deemed to have noticed if the puddle of spilled soda remained in the aisle for a significant period of time.
 (After all, an employee likely should have noticed it.)

 Many different types of cases fall within the area of premises liability law.
 The three types of cases that our law firm most often encounters are: